heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 ### Integrity checks

-The time data from the tables is checked for neither continuity nor monotony.
+The time data from the tables is checked for neither continuity nor monotony æcheckæ.
 This may result in

 æ this would help how?
 What do we do with tables where this happens? æ also: how does this even happen?

-### Transposed timetables (stops as columns)
+### Supportung differently styled timetables

-Timetables using columns to display the stops, i.e. the stops are on the top of the table and the routes are written left to right, are unsupported.
-This style is widely used in in north america.
-One possible approach to this style would be to simply transpose the PDFTable.
+Timetables using columns to display the stops, i.e. the stops are on the top of the table and the stop times are written left to right, are unsupported.
+This style is widely used in in North America.
+One possible approach to support this style would be to simply transpose either the `DataFrame` or the `PDFTable`.

-æ does this truly work?

 ### Vertical characters.